media-carrier/InterviewTest/README.md

 Notes:
   - You can communicate and describe benefits of changes which you are doing.
-  - You can focus on one methods or all methods.
+  - You can focus on one methods or all the whole application.
   - Create any projects, classes, interfaces, structs, records, methods, tests which help you with refactoring.
   - Apply any patterns which you think fit the best.
   - Use any nuget packages and documentations which are required to fullfil the task.